 A riser connection is not common, there are only four main circumstances that exist when a sewer riser is required as a house sewer connection.
 This article will clearly explain all the basic information about this very specialized type of sewer connection.

 When a section of pipe is connected on the top of a city sewer, and runs on a direct vertical path, it is considered a riser.
 That is to say, a connection that runs directly from the top of the public sewer towards the roadway above.
 Typically a riser is left 12′ below grade, then the house sewer connection begins.

-There are four main circumstances when a riser connection is typically utilized as a connection for a house sewer.
+A riser connection is primarily required when the public sewer is extremely deep.
+In NYC “extremely deep” typically equates to over 13′ deep or so.
+In most cases the NYC DEP builds such a connection at the same time they build their public main line sewer.
+There are a total of four main circumstances when a riser connection is typically utilized as a connection for a house sewer.
 These defined set of circumstances make risers one of least used house sewer connection types.
 The 4 conditions are as follows:

 1. When the public sewer is extremely deep

 The primary time a sewer riser is used is for when the public sewer is extremely deep, meaning more than about 13’deep.
 On an a extremely deep public sewer the use of a riser relieves the property owner of the cost of excavating to an extreme depth in order to make a connection.
 In these cases a riser also lessens the expense if a sewer repair is ever needed in the future.
 There are three other primary, but less likely circumstances, when a sewer riser connection is used.

 2. When there is a high ground water table

 When there is a high ground water table a riser is frequently installed to enable the house sewer to be installed above the water table.
 This lessens the chance of a future issue, such as pipe settlement or pipe corrosion.
 It laos greatly lessens the cost if a future repair is needed, as de-watering of the ground water would not be required.